DJ Music FAQ | Answers To Your Great Questions About Music

 Classic wedding songs like Berlin – Take My Breath Away and Chris DeBurgh – Lady In Red is 4 minutes long.

-New Songs like Dixie D’Amelio – One Whole Day and Ed Sheeran – Afterglow is 3 minutes long.
+New Songs like Dixie D’Amelio – One Whole Day and Ed Sheeran – Afterglow are 3 minutes long.

 Remember to have a theme or style to your set.
 If you throw in too many songs and they all seem unrelated from one another, you’ll lose the story of your set.
 To illustrate: if you’re going to be DJing the birthday of the 80-year-old granny because she was impressed by you and the set you did for her niece’s wedding, you might play some Diana Ross, or maybe a couple of Elvis tracks to get people up and on the dance floor.